Updated March 2019

 Think about it: everything in your life needs maintenance – from your vehicle to your home.
 You can put more money into your vehicle and try to find parts for a much older model, but at some point, it will be cheaper and more efficient to invest in a newer form of transportation.

 A lot has changed in the technology world overall.
 Think of the fast evolution of television sets from big clunky pieces to sleek flat screens.
 Or how you can now get a terabyte hard drive on your computer when just two years ago you could only get up to a 500 gigabyte.
 And we’ve gone from boom boxes to iPod minis in a flash.

-- WordPress is phasing out older versions and older coding methods that are no longer supported
+- WordPress is constantly phasing out older versions and many coding techniques become obsolete and are no longer supported

-- When versions of any software become older, they are often not supported any longer – for example, Microsoft no longer supports Internet Explorer 6
+- When software becomes older, they are often no longer supported – for example, Internet Explorer is no longer supported by Microsoft

 Work with a designer or developer that you trust to get an honest opinion.
 Just like any mechanic worth their weight in ethics, they can recommend the best solution for your problem.

 How do you plan to keep your business up to date and relevant?
 Contact us today, and let’s find out.